davidroman0O/metana-bootcamp/module-15/README.md

+Solved:
+- naive-receiver
+- side-entrance
+- the-rewarder
+- unstoppable

+I also added detailed explanations on what happens and how to prevent that.

+I watched few videos of smart contract audits and i saw one talking about how to explain it an exploit so i used the a similar "framework" (i don't remember which video tho).

+---

 ![](cover.png)

 **A set of challenges to hack implementations of DeFi in Ethereum.** Featuring flash loans, oracles, governance, NFTs, lending pools, and more!